 From the astonishing beaches of Coron, who would have thought that there’s also a piece of Africa in this place?
 Months before this trip, I made a thorough research about the activities and the must-see places.
-I read several blogs and found out that going to this island is expensive.
+I read some blogs and found out that going to this island is expensive.
 Yes, it is!
 This trip costs 2,500 with breakfast, lunch, and snacks.
 But I promise this is worth the splurge.
 After all, you can always make money but you can’t always make memories. =D Ok.
 So moving on… We scheduled this trip on our day 3 of stay and I got so excited to finally see a giraffe and a zebra in person for the first time.
-I haven’t been to any Zoo and I am not a fan of Zoos.
-I don’t like it when animals are kept in cages but here in Calauit Safari Park, they roam freely.
+I haven’t been to any Zoo and I am not a fan of Zoos either.
+I don’t like it when animals are kept in cages but Calauit Safari Park is an exemption because here, they roam freely.

 Calauit Island can be reached through a 4-5 hours boat travel from the mainland.
 Keep in mind that going to the island can be difficult to navigate since the boat sails in the West Philippine Sea.
 Imagine the huge waves.
 It would be a long exhausting boat trip, yet you will never get bored as you will see some scenic views from everywhere that can surely add up to your excitement.
 Along the way, you will witness a lot of islets.
 Each has a name given by the Tagbanua, one of the oldest ethnic groups in the Philippines.